unmrds/all-of-us/aou_tutorial-python.md

 (DURA) process with *All of Us.*

-This tutorial is designed to be accessible to researchers who are in the process of completing, or who have not yet completed, the DURA process.
+This tutorial is designed to be accessible to researchers who are in the process of completing, or who have not yet started, the DURA process.
 It should be noted that there will be some differences between the tutorial environment and the researcher workbench, in terms of packages and features available to users.